best-whale-tours-in-australia

 Cat Balou Cruises

-Other species of whales that visit the area include the southern right, minke, and less frequently the blue, bryde and orca.
-Most years whales can be observed lateral lunge feeding – one of the few places in the world this can be seen.
+Other species of whale that visit the area include the southern right, minke, and (less frequently) the blue, bryde, and orca.
+Most years, whales can be observed lateral lunge feeding—one of the few places in the world this can be seen.

 Imagine Cruises